bbowen1036/OceanStar/README.md

 ## Features

-* Secure backend to frontend User Authentication
+* **User Authentication**: Secure backend to frontend User Authentication with proper error messaging
-* Products: Users are able to view products by category, as well as click product to view more information
+* **Products**: Users directed to product index page where they could click an image to view more information
-  * Products show and index pages styled with rich CSS
+  * Product's show and index pages styled with rich CSS
-* Shopping Cart: Users Can add products to their Shopping Cart
+* **Shopping Cart**: Users Can add products to their Shopping Cart
   * If an item has already been added to the quantity of the item will update
   * Users can edit their shopping cart which will automatically update price totals
+* **Modal**: Interactive pop-up modal that greets User upon sign in

+## Future Implementations
+* Product Categories
+  * View products by categories
 * Search: Users can search for products by product name
+* E-mail Subscription

+## Wiki
+  Please check out my wiki documentation for more information the [wiki](https://github.com/bbowen1036/OceanStar/wiki).

+## Author